 You and your family get to decide how you use your benefits once you qualify for the benefits.
 The trigger for receiving benefits is easy, and surveys suggest that the vast majority of claimants are very satisfied with the process.

 Many people want to protect their lifestyle and that of a spouse/partner.
 Others want to make sure their children and grandchildren will inherit their assets and protect them from the Medicaid spend-down.

-There are many insurance agents and financial advisors who could give you a "quote”.
+When researching and shopping for Long-Term Care Insurance, it is essential that you get accurate quotes and professional recommendations.
+There are many insurance agents and financial advisors who could give you a "quote."
 However, there are very few specialists that have the knowledge and expertise in underwriting, policy features and benefits, tax incentives, knowledge of state partnership programs, and claims experience.

-We first start by asking a number of detailed health and financial questions to determine eligibility and suitability.
-If appropriate we would set up a quick meeting using our unique screen sharing technology.
-You will see my computer screen although I won't see you.
-This way I can ask questions and explain how the policies work including partnership information, tax incentives, and more.
+We first start by asking several detailed health and financial questions to determine eligibility and suitability.
+If appropriate, we would set up a quick meeting using our unique screen-sharing technology.
+You will see my computer screen, although I won't see you.
+This way, I can ask these important questions and explain how the policies work, including the federal/state partnership information, tax incentives, and more.

 Often, they will include a telephone interview.
-Depending on your age this interview could be in person.
+Depending on your age, this interview could be in person.
 They will not draw blood or take urine unless you have not been to a doctor in a very long time.

-Once approved your policy will be mailed to you.
-We will set a time to review your benefits and make any changes if any.
-If you get declined we will find alternative options depending on the reasons for the decline.
+Once approved, your policy will be mailed to you.
+We will set a time to review your benefits and make any changes, if any.
+If you get declined, we will find alternative options depending on the reasons for the decline.

 Read a more detailed explanation of the application process by clicking here.